Laura-Raley/Campaign-Performance-Project/README.md

 ### Veterinary Technician Campaign

 Weekly performance analysis identified **Week 10 as the beginning of a sustained decline in enrollment efficiency**.
-CPE increased from $1,379.01 in Week 9 to $2,950.47 in Week 10 and remained elevated through Week 12.
+CPE increased from $1,302.39 in Week 9 to $2,360.38 in Week 10 and remained elevated through Week 12.

 The decline was primarily associated with weaker lead-to-enrollment conversion rather than a significant deterioration in media delivery or auction conditions.
-Leads remained relatively stable, while the lead-to-enrollment rate fell from 5.61% in Week 9 to 2.71% in Week 10.
+Leads remained relatively stable, while the lead-to-enrollment rate fell from 5.94% in Week 9 to 3.39% in Week 10.
 CPM, CTR, Win Rate, and Average Bid CPM remained comparatively stable during this period.

 Ad group analysis showed that **Native was the primary enrollment-driving tactic and experienced a meaningful decline in efficiency**.
 During the decline period (Weeks 10-12):

 - Native CPE increased from $610.07 to $1,021.95
 - Native lead-to-enrollment rate declined from 8.42% to 6.02%
 - Native CPL increased more moderately from $51.35 to $61.52
-- Native Blog generated no enrollments during the decline period, compared with eight prior to the decline

-CTV and OLV generated no enrollments in either period and therefore were not the primary cause of the Week 10 performance shift.
+CTV and Native Blog also weakened, but contributed much less enrollment volume.
+OLV remained inefficient but was relatively stable between periods.

 #### Native Inventory Analysis